MattiasFredriksson/io_anim_c3d/README.md

 - Addon property names should written with the first letter in each word capatilized.
 - Don't forget to exclude the dot (.) at the end of the description as it will be added automatically...

+# Further Questions?

+If there are any questions or suggestions please visit the [issue board](https://github.com/MattiasFredriksson/io_anim_c3d/issues) and make a ticket, hopefully I will be able to answer questions within some reasonable time frame 😄.